 - Do I need an EIN for an LLC?

 An LLC is a limited liability company.
-It is one of the simplest types of company to start.
+It is one of the simplest types of companies to start.
 Many small businesses are established as LLCs.
 An LLC affords you some legal protections, but not as many as an S corporation or a C corporation.
-LLCs may not be as easy to expand as other, more structured types of companies, and LLCs are not always treated the same legally depending on which state someone lives in.
+LLCs may not be as easy to expand as other, more structured types of companies, and LLCs are not always treated the same legally – it may vary by state.

 Like an S Corporation or a C Corporation, individual business owners generally cannot be held responsible for the debts of their LLCs.
 However, if a business owner had commingled personal funds with business funds, or if the business owner was directly responsible for the LLC failing, it is possible that the company’s debts may be transferred to the business owner.